 As we conduct our business, we will:

-- Source local sustainable and organic products whenever possible.
+- Source local DROPP-approved and organic products whenever possible.

-- Offer certified organic and pastured meat and dairy products
+- Offer certified organic and grass-fed, grass-finished meat and dairy products.

 - Offer products that are produced without regular doses of antibiotics.

-- Always do our best to offer certified organic or sustainable options of dairy, eggs, and meat products from operations that do not feed their animals high risk GMO products unless they are verified non GMO or the producer has provided written documentation on steps taken to avoid GMO contamination
+- When available, we will always offer certified organic or DROPP-approved options of dairy, eggs, and meat products from operations that do not feed their animals high risk GMO products unless they are verified non GMO or the producer has provided written documentation on steps taken to avoid GMO contamination.

 As we conduct our business, we will: